ccg-v/ft_irc/SERVER_CLASS.md

 **1.3 Clean exit**

+> [!TIP]
+> Helpful advice for doing things better or more easily.

 When everything is done we must free it all up before leaving with a call to `freeaddrinfo()`.

 **1.4 Hardcoding `sockaddr_in`**